 Ethnic Group MC MT Kandy City

 Sinhala 5.3 34.0 70.5

 Tamil 93.5 21.7 13.7

 Muslim 1.2 42.3 13.5

-Other 0 2.1 3.3
+Other 0 2.1 2.3

 Total 100.0 100.0 100.0

-Source: Based on a sample survey of households, Based on Population Census 2002 heterogeneous with Muslims as the largest ethnic category, followed by Sinhala and Tamils.
-The majority of the population in these two densely populated city neighborhoods is Tamil speaking.
+Source: \Based on a sample survey of households, \\Based on Population Census 2002

+The population in Mahaiyawa MC is predominantly Indian Tamil with a sprinkling of Sinhala and Muslims.
+On the other hand, Mahaiyawa MT is ethnically heterogeneous with Muslims as the largest ethnic category, followed by Sinhala and Tamils.
+The majority of the population in these two densely populated city neighbourhoods is Tamil speaking.
 The ethnic composition of the two neighbouring areas is vastly different from the ethnic composition of the city as a whole where the numerically largest ethnic group in Sri Lanka, the Sinhala, constitutes an overwhelming majority.
-Interestingly, the Sinhala members of Mahaiyawa MC communities themselves come from underprivileged caste backgrounds indicating a kind of caste-based solidarity cross cutting the ethnic divide.
-One Sinhala-speaking ethnically mixed family with a history of involvement in KMC sanitary work and some inter-marriages with fellow Tamils in the community, in fact, claimed Rodi caste origin with corresponding tendency for assimilation with the bottom layer of the Indian Tamil community.
+Interestingly, the Sinhala members of the Mahaiyawa MC community themselves come from underprivileged caste backgrounds indicating a kind of caste-based solidarity cross cutting the ethnic divide.
+One Sinhala-speaking ethnically mixed family with a history of involvement in KMC sanitary work and some inter-marriages with fellow

+Tamils in the community, in fact, claimed Rodi caste origin with a corresponding tendency for assimilation with the bottom layer of the Indian Tamil community.